vitessio/website/content/en/docs/17.0/user-guides/operating-vitess/backup-and-restore/overview.md

 ### Restore Types

-Vitess supports full restores and incremental (aka point in time) restores.
+Vitess supports full restores and incremental (AKA point-in-time) restores.
 The two serve different purposes.

 * A full restore loads the dataset from a full backup onto a non-`PRIMARY` tablet.
 Once the data is loaded, the restore process starts the MySQL service and makes it join the replication stream.
 It is expected that a freshly restored server will lag behind the shard's `PRIMARY` for a period of time.
   The full restore flow is useful for seeding new replica tablets.
 It may also be used to fix replicas that have been corrupted.